Leyburn, North Riding of Yorkshire

 Initially, the new Leyburn Union workhouse adopted the existing town poorhouse.
 By 1841, this had been adapted at a cost of £400 for use by the Union.
 It accommodated 110 inmates but was poorly suited for its use as its layout made proper segregation and classification of the inmates difficult.
 The attics were only usable in the summer and its sick room, also used as the female receiving ward, was small and dark with only one bed.
 A vagrants ward was erected in 1843.
 The location and layout of the workhouse are shown on the 1856 map below.

-The workhouse master in the 1840s, Robert Warwick, was a disabled former naval officer and a man of some notoriety.
-On various occasions he was charged with assault, arranging the illegal emigration of paupers to the colonies, and challenging the medical officer to a duel.
+In 1841, the master of the workhouse was 70-year-old John Topham.
+In 1847, the post was held by Robert Warwick, a disabled former naval officer and a man of some notoriety.
+On various occasions, Warwick was charged with assault, arranging the illegal emigration of paupers to the colonies, and challenging the medical officer to a duel.
 He also introduced the requirement for vagrants to perform the task of pounding limestone into dust for use as fertilizer.

 Despite its poor conditions, the old workhouse continued in use until the 1870s.
 A new Leyburn Union workhouse, designed by JT Jackman, was finally erected in 1875-7 to the east of the town.
 Its construction cost about £5,000 and it was one of the last workhouses to be built in the county.
 Its location is shown on the 1913 map below.